gjvanderheiden/libknx/README.md

 ## ToDo list
 ### Code
 - I would like to use Cpp Modules, need to see how that works with cmake install
+- Clang-tidy rules
+- Check closures with coroutines
+- Rename and refactor TunnelingSendRequest to be more abstract and reusable for KnxClientConnection sending Cemi messages.
 ### Functional
 First focus points:
 - KnxConnection readGroup with a return value, waiting on con and response from KNX
-- DataPointType parsing
-  - length data in Cemi is 2 bytes fixed, should be a vector
-  - bool type
-  - string type
-  - uint8, uint16 and uint32
-  - float
+### Testing
+- Unit test "TunnelingRequest" after rename and better api